Trista Mateer

-Trista Mateer is an American writer and visual artist from Westminster, Maryland.
+Trista Mateer is an American poet and visual artist from Westminster, Maryland.
 She won the Goodreads Choice Award in 2015 for poetry with The Dogs I Have Kissed.

-Her collection Aphrodite Made Me Do It was also voted one of the best books of the year by Goodreads users in 2019.
-She has been invited to speak on multiple occasions about cultivating a social media presence for poetry and for the importance of queer representation in media.
+Her poetry collection Aphrodite Made Me Do It was also voted one of the best books of the year by Goodreads users in 2019.
+The collection, described as a feminist retelling of the mythological tales of Aphrodite, integrated visual imagery, including collages, edited photographs, and tarot card imagery.

+Mateer promotes her poetry on social media, particularly Instagram, and has been described as an Instapoet.
+She is bisexual, and her queer identity is frequently incorporated into her poetry.
+Her decade-spanning poetry collection I Swear Somewhere This Works was the Bronze winner in LGBT+ Nonfiction for the 26th annual Foreword INDIES Best Books of the Year Awards.